honungsburk/legacy-personal-website/README.md

 - [  ] fix links to art in tags
 - [  ] add more poems
 - [  ] fix categories
+- [  ] fix when many tags on mobile
-- [  ] more whitespace between posts
+- [ x ] more whitespace between posts
-- [  ] reverse underline on tags
+- [ x ] reverse underline on tags

 ## Instructions